 General anesthesia is used for this surgery.

-Laminectomy is performed by midline posterior approach and patient is placed prone on a spinal frame.
+Laminectomy is performed by midline posterior approach and the patient is placed prone on a spinal frame.
 The operative site is radiographically localized.
 The proposed midline incision site is marked and the surgical field prepared and draped.

 The incision site is infiltrated with 1% lidocaine mixed with 1:100,000 epinephrine.
 The incision extent varies on the vertebrae involved.
 Place a midline incision after confirming the vertebral levels and marking the extent.
 Cut the subcutaneous in line.

 The paravertebral fascia is cut on either side of the spinous process and leaving a rim of tissue between two processes intact.
-[Classical laminectomy removes spinous process as well].
+[Classical laminectomy removes the spinous process as well].

-Retract with right-angled retractors and using sharp wide osteotomes, the paraspinal muscles are erased from posterior part of vertebrae.
+Retract with right-angled retractors and using sharp wide osteotomes, the paraspinal muscles are erased from the posterior part of vertebrae.
 The paraspinal muscles are stripped from the spinous processes using a subperiosteal technique down along the laminar to the edge of the facets either bluntly or with monopolar cautery.

-Self retaining retractors are used to widen the exposure.
+Self-retaining retractors are used to widen the exposure.
 These also help to create tamponade effect to control the bleeding

-Following adequate exposure and hemostasis, the levels to be decompressed are accurately are confirmed with image intensifier.
+Following adequate exposure and hemostasis, the levels to be decompressed are accurately are confirmed with the image intensifier.

-In classical laminectomy, the spinous process is removed and from thereon, the lamina is cut with a high-speed drill or rongeurs.
+In a classical laminectomy, the spinous process is removed and from thereon, the lamina is cut with a high-speed drill or rongeurs.
 In severe stenosis, the dura should be well protected with either instrument.